 The upgrade is justified if you currently have a low to mid-range smartphone, and you want to upgrade.
 But if you do not want to change category, you do not have to buy the latest flagship in your category if you have a one year old phone.

-Buying a new phone every two years is a conversation that has to do with the personal balance of pros and cons of each user.
-The upgrade every three years is the usual one, at least for the Greeks with an average income.
+Buying a new phone every two years is a conversation that has to do with the personal scales of the pros and cons of each user.
+The upgrade every three years is the usual, at least for Greek users with average income.